 Physiological gut herniation

 Physiological gut herniation is a natural phenomenon that occurs in early pregnancy.
-It usually occurs from around 6-8 weeks up until 12-13 weeks in-utero, after which the bowel returns to the abdominal cavity.
+It usually occurs from around 6-8 weeks until 12-13 weeks in utero, after which the bowel returns to the abdominal cavity.

-- it should not be seen after 12-13 weeks gestational age.
+it should not be seen after 12-13 weeks of gestation

 For ultrasound imaging appearances, consider:

 - 1. Roy G. Farquharson, Mary D. Stephenson.
 Early Pregnancy.
 (2010) ISBN: 9780521517089

 - 2. Asim Kurjak, Sanja Kupesic.
 Color Doppler and 3D Ultrasound in Gynecology, Infertility and Obstetrics.
 (2003) ISBN: 9788180611025

 - 3. David A. Nyberg.
 Diagnostic Imaging of Fetal Anomalies.
 (2003) ISBN: 9780781732116

 - 4. Timor-Tritsch I, Warren W, Peisner D, Pirrone E. First-Trimester Midgut Herniation: A High-Frequency Transvaginal Sonographic Study.
 Am J Obstet Gynecol.
 1989;161(3):831-3. doi:10.1016/0002-9378(89)90411-0